-1 On October 18, 2021, at 4:16 pm, Administrative Law Judges Regina DeAngelis and Valerie Kao issued, by e-mail ruling, the Safety and Enforcement Division's (SED) final post-event reporting template, directing the IOUs to "rely on this template for future reporting."
-SCE appreciates SED's consideration of and responsiveness to its comments on the draft version of the template, and the flexibility afforded to cross-reference rather than repeat certain required information.
-The final reporting template included new reporting requirements not reflected in the draft version, as well as structural modifications, and clarifications of certain terminology such as "hazards."
+1On October 18, 2021 at 4:16 pm, Administrative Law Judges Regina DeAngelis and Valerie Kao issued by e-mail ruling the Safety and Enforcement Division's (SED) final post-event reporting template, directing the IOUs to "rely on this template for future reporting."
+SCE appreciates SED's consideration and responsiveness to its comments on the draft version of the template, and the flexibility afforded to cross-reference rather than repeat certain required information.
+The final reporting template included new reporting requirements not reflected in the draft version of the template, structural modifications, and clarifications of certain terminology such as "hazards."
+SCE was already in the process of preparing three PSPS post-event reports when the final template was issued.
 Given the short implementation window, SCE has endeavored to update its forthcoming post-event reports to the extent possible to adhere to SED's final template.
-However, because some of the newly required information will not be available within 10 business days of the PSPS event, this report may differ in some ways from the final template.
+However, given the fast-approaching report filing deadlines and the fact that some of the newly required information will not be available within 10 business days of the PSPS event, this report may deviate in some ways from the final template.
 SCE has included explanatory notes for any such instances.